Will Be Offered Summer 2023

 Participation in this program is a preferred eligibility requirement for the Baystate Summer Scholars Program.

 - Entering your freshman, sophomore or junior year in a four-year undergraduate program for the 2023-2024 academic year

-- Articulated interest in health care, public health, or research as a career option (see application)
+- Articulated interest in health care, public health, or research as a career option (see application below)

 - Previous connection to and/or participation in Baystate Health-sponsored activities or programs